-I see recipes for sheet pan fajitas all the time and have even made them myself (and I have a dry Fajita Seasoning on my site to sprinkle on those sheet pan fajitas) but every once in a while I want the real deal.
-Real deal smoky, spicy lime-y grilled fajitas.
+I love fajitas and have made them on a sheet pan, made them in my cast iron skillet and I have a dry Fajita Seasoning on my site.
+Every once in a while I want the real deal.
+Real deal smoky, garlicky, lime-y grilled fajitas.
 Classic Grilled Chicken Fajitas.

 Yep, Classic Grilled Chicken Fajitas that are going to remind you, when you make them, of all that’s good about Fajitas.
 It will take you back (if you’re old enough to remember) to when fajitas started appearing in restaurants, brought to the table sizzling and hot on a cast iron pan.
 That was the dish you’d order that would turn everyone’s heads as the waitress (or waiter) wove through the tables to yours.